sebastien-prudhomme/cowboysysop-website/content/post/minikluster-un-cluster-kubernetes-d-experimentation-partie-2/index.en.md

 The first step in expanding our cluster is to edit the `cluster.yml` file previously created in the current directory to add our new virtual machine to the `nodes` list.

-Unlike our first machine, we will only worker the `worker` role to the new machine so that it is only responsible for the execution of Kubernetes orchestrated Docker containers and not for the same cluster management (role `controlplane`), nor hosting the internal cluster database (role `etcd`):
+Unlike our first machine, we will only assign the `worker` role to the new machine so that it is only responsible for the execution of Kubernetes orchestrated Docker containers and not for the cluster management (`controlplane` role), nor for hosting the internal cluster database (`etcd` role):

 ```yaml
 nodes: